humberto-ortiz/megaprobe-lab/content/Miguel.md

 - Started writing the abstract with Roberto

 ### Week 3: (February 9 - 15)
+- There was no lab meeting today.
 - Finished writing the abstract.
+Humberto approved.
-- Started setting up my PC with
+- Started setting up my PC with theano and related programs for the autoencoders.

 ### Week 4: (February 16 - 22)